Perception management: Risk management

 The decision-making process in relation to the future is an element of business that has a great effect on the company's future.
 If the company is too risk-averse, this leads to underperformance and a missed opportunity.
 If the company takes too many risks, it is likely that there will be a large amount of losses.
 Ultimately if this amount of risk-taking leads the perception of the company to exceed the boundaries of logic and fact, the company will most likely fail based on their poor perception.
 Companies today cannot afford not to manage perceptions.
 Though not a substitute for a substantial product, it is useful in "sustaining the offering" for a length of time.

 International communication

 The communication gaps that exist in international business can lead to misunderstandings.
 Perception management helps to prevent the complex emotional characteristics of communication from changing the original interpretation of the message.
 Perception management also serves to change the original interpretation of the message in order to prevent complex emotional characteristics in communication.

 Food and nutrition

 Food and beverage manufacturers can manage the perceptions of consumers by controlling information on food labels.
 The Food and Drug Administration (FDA) requires a label on most food sold in grocery stores.
 However, the FDA does not regulate dietary supplements.
 Many chain restaurants also try to make their food appear to be healthier but serve too large of a portion.
-Fast food restaurants use advertising to make their food appear healthier when they have not changed anything about it either.
-Consumers have to consider where their health and nutrition information is coming from.
-When one gets nutrition information from the media, one is getting it from the food industry and companies that could benefit from customers purchasing their products.
-On labels and packaging there are many different perception management techniques they use.